art-litv/extension-take-home/README.md

 Your task is to create a browser extension that will automate the filling of basic inputs on a page.

 It should be built using TypeScript and React, and it should work in both Chrome and Firefox.

-Feel free to use any [browser extension starter kit](https://search.brave.com/search?q=browser+extension+starter+kit) of your choice.
+We've included the `starter` directory to help you get up and running faster, but you're welcome to use any browser extension starter kit you're comfortable with.
+If you use the `starter` directory, feel free to make any changes you deem necessary, whether it's adding/removing packages, updating configs, etc.

 When the extension icon is clicked, open https://simplifyjobs.github.io/extension-take-home and render an interactive popup within the top frame.
 The popup should have: